GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/change-attribution-logic/index.md

 ## Prioritize specific conversions for event-level reports

-Unlike source-side priorities discussed above, setting trigger-side priorities is only available for event-level reports.
+Unlike source-side priorities, setting trigger-side priorities is only available for event-level reports.

 Assume that a user clicks an ad and converts four times: they visit the advertiser site homepage, then visit a product page, sign up to the newsletter, and finally make a purchase.